nusenu/ansible-relayor/README.md

     - default: undefined

 * `tor_gen_metricsport_htpasswd` boolean
-    - this variable is only relevant if `tor_enableMetricsPort` is True
+    - this variable is only relevant if `tor_enableMetricsPort` is true
-    - when this var is set to True, we create the htpasswd file that can be used by a webserver on the relay to protect tor's MetricsPort with HTTP basic auth
+    - when this var is set to true, we create the htpasswd file that can be used by a webserver on the relay to protect tor's MetricsPort with HTTP basic auth
     - the file will be owned by root and readable by the webserver's group (www-data/www - depending on the OS)
     - we do NOT install the webserver, use another role for that.
     - the password is [automatically generated](https://docs.ansible.com/ansible/2.9/plugins/lookup/password.html) and 20 characters long (each server gets a distinct password)
     - the path to the file on the relay is defined in `tor_metricsport_htpasswd_file`
     - the plaintext password is written to a file on the ansible control machine (see `tor_prometheus_scrape_password_folder`)
-    - default: True
+    - default: true

 * `tor_metricsport_htpasswd_file` filepath
-    - only relevant if `tor_enableMetricsPort` and `tor_gen_metricsport_htpasswd` are set to True
+    - only relevant if `tor_enableMetricsPort` and `tor_gen_metricsport_htpasswd` are set to true
     - it defines the filepath to the htpasswd file (containing username and password hash) on the relay
     - default: `/etc/nginx/tor_metricsport_htpasswd`

 * `tor_prometheus_scrape_password_folder` folderpath
-    - only relevant if `tor_enableMetricsPort` is True
+    - only relevant if `tor_enableMetricsPort` is true
     - ansible will automatically generate one unique and random 20 character password per host (not per tor instance) to protect the MetricsPort via nginx (http auth)
     - this variable defines the folder where ansible will store the passwords in plaintext (password lookup)
     - the filenames within that folder match the hostname (inventory_hostname) and can not be configured